 Tom is recognised as a leading junior who “fights fearlessly for his clients in court” and “is regularly instructed in heavyweight, cutting-edge cases” (Legal 500, 2021).

 He has a busy litigation and advisory practice, encompassing fraud and asset recovery, sanctions, freezing injunctions and other interim remedies, banking and finance, commercial law, professional negligence, public and administrative law, and regulatory law.

 Tom is a member of both the Attorney General’s B Panel of Junior Counsel to the Crown and the Serious Fraud Office’s B Panel for Proceeds of Crime and International Assistance work.
 These roles involve representing and advising government departments and enforcement authorities in a wide range of civil litigation and investigations, often in cases of sensitivity.

 He acts in complex, high-value and high-profile cases, including in the High Court, the Upper Tribunal and the Court of Appeal.
 Recent instructions involve acting in the first applications in England and Wales for Unexplained Wealth Orders.
+He is also instructed in cases involving enforcement issues under the UK sanctions regime.
 His work increasingly involves an offshore and international dimension, with recent cases concerning jurisdictions such as Azerbaijan, BVI, Cyprus, Guernsey, Jersey, Kazakhstan, Nigeria, Pakistan, and the UAE.